-The National Security Education Program (NSEP) has supported MIT graduate students in the past.
-If you are interested in this fellowship, you MUST consult the NSEP home page.
+NSEP has supported MIT graduate students in the past.
+If you are interested in this fellowship, you MUST consult the NSEP website.
 Students submit their applications directly to the Academy for Educational Development, the organization that administers the program.

 Each year, NSEP publishes a list of geographic areas, languages, and fields of study identified as critical to US national security.
-This year’s list includes about 89 countries and 63 languages.
+This year’s list includes about 92 countries and 65 languages.